 Bristol Schools Phase 1A

-Eamon continued: “At Henbury School, part of the challenge was that the site was of archaeological interest.
-Invesis worked closely with the local Planning Department and archaeological specialists to ensure findings were uncovered carefully and recorded.”
+One of the schools was built on a site of archaeological interest, which proved to be a challenge during the construction phase.
+Invesis alongside our partners, worked closely with the local Planning Department and archaeological specialists to ensure findings were uncovered carefully and recorded.

 The project has been operational for 17 years and throughout its lifecycle, we have worked cohesively and transparently with BAM FM to ensure that the schools are maintained to the highest-level of operation, aesthetic appearance, safety and energy conservation.

 By using the PFI model and partnering with Invesis, the project…

 - delivered on time and in immaculate condition